vbuch/node-signpdf/README.md

 ## Credits

-The whole [signing flow](https://github.com/vbuch/node-signpdf/blob/master/src/signpdf.js#L27) is a rework of what's already [in  pdfsign.js](https://github.com/Communication-Systems-Group/pdfsign.js/blob/master/src/js/main.js#L594) so thanks go to [@tbocek](https://github.com/tbocek)
+* The whole signing flow is a rework of what's already [in pdfsign.js](https://github.com/Communication-Systems-Group/pdfsign.js/blob/master/src/js/main.js#L594) so thanks go to [@tbocek](https://github.com/tbocek)
+* [node-forge](https://github.com/digitalbazaar/forge) is an awesome package written in pure JavaScript and [supports signing in detached mode](https://github.com/digitalbazaar/forge/pull/605).
+Many thanks to all the guys who wrote and maintain it.
+* Thanks to the guys of [PDFKit](https://github.com/foliojs/pdfkit) as well.
+They've made PDF generation incredibly easy.